Magnoliopsida

 Source | http://www.iucnredlist.org/apps/redlist/details/32905 |

-Throughout the tropics
+Distribution: Throughout the tropics of the world.

 License | http://creativecommons.org/licenses/by-nc-sa/3.0/ |